oroinc/documentation/user/back-office/sales/quotes/guest-quote.rst

 To create a guest quote from the received RFQ:

 1. Navigate to **Sales > Requests for Quotes** in the main menu.
-2. Click once on the required RFQ to open its page.
+2. Click on the required RFQ to open its page.
 3. Click **Create Quote** on the top right.

    .. image::/user/img/storefront/quotes/create_quote_from_rfq_guest.png